 In a time before smartphones, Twitter, Greta Thunberg and Extinction Rebellion, the ‘Third Battle of Newbury’ was one of the definitive environmental campaigns of the 1990s.
 A new play with music, Camp Albion explores the heroism, humour and heated debate of this extraordinary moment in the town’s history.

-Camp Albion is also touring to villages in Berkshire, Hampshire, Wiltshire and Oxfordshire for open air performances this summer.
-Keep an eye on the website for a full list of venues coming soon.
+Camp Albion now touring to villages in Berkshire, Hampshire, Wiltshire and Oxfordshire for open air performances until Saturday 2 July.
+To see if we are performing near you, see a full list of venues and how to book here.

 Tickets from £10